Batplane: The Dark Knight Trilogy

 An entirely new version of the Batwing appears in the film The Dark Knight Rises, referred to simply as the Bat.
-It is an unconventional, lightweight volantor-like craft with a ventrally mounted rotor.
+It is an unconventional, lightweight VTOL aircraft with a ventrally mounted rotor.
 Developed by Lucius Fox, the Bat was originally intended for close-quarters urban military operations but instead becomes Batman's new primary vehicle.

 The Bat was designed by Nathan Crowley, who based it on the Harrier jump jet, Bell Boeing V-22 Osprey, and Boeing AH-64 Apache.
 Chris Corbould described the Bat's size and shape as presenting a major challenge for filming due to Christopher Nolan's emphasis on practical effects over computer-generated imagery.
 The Bat was variously supported by wires and mounted on a purpose-built vehicle with hydraulic controls to simulate movement.

 Batman v Superman: Dawn of Justice

 The Batplane appears in the 2016 film Batman v Superman: Dawn of Justice.
 Here it is shown as a lightweight VTOL aircraft armed with machine guns and missiles, with a function that allows Alfred to remotely assume control.

 The Batplane was largely rendered via CGI by Scanline VFX, with only its cockpit being physical.
 It was modeled after the Northrop Grumman X-47B and the Lockheed Martin F-35 Lightning II.